-Students who have taken graduate courses equivalent to those in the Nutrition Sciences Graduate Program may petition the Graduate Director for an exemption from taking these courses and transfer credits to your graduate program of study.
+Students who have taken graduate courses equivalent to those in the NSGP curriculum may petition the NSGP Director or Co-Directors for an exemption from taking these courses and transfer credits to your graduate program of study.
 It is the student's responsibility to initiate this process.
-An exemption means you do not need to take the exempted course, but you do need to take and/or transfer graduate credits sufficient to result in the minimum of course credits required for graduation (33 credits for doctoral students and 24 for Master's students).
+An exemption means you do not need to take the exempted course, but you do need to take and/or transfer graduate credits sufficient to result in the minimum of course credits required for graduation (33 credits for doctoral students and 24 for MS students).
 A template for requesting credit transfer follows.

-A Ph.D. student may transfer a maximum of 24 graduate level course credits and a master's student may transfer a maximum of 12 graduate level course credits.
+A PhD student may transfer a maximum of 24 graduate level course credits and a MS student may transfer a maximum of 12 graduate level course credits.
 All course credits must be from other accredited institutions or other graduate programs at Rutgers University to satisfy the course requirements.
 Those credits must have earned grades of B or higher.
 Students may request transfer of these courses after they have completed 9 credits at Rutgers with grades of B or higher.
-The Application for Transfer of Credit form is available at gsnb.rutgers.edu/resources/graduate-students-forms.
-Questions about courses eligible for transfer should be directed to the Nutritional Sciences Graduate Program Curriculum Committee Chair.
+The Application for Transfer of Credit form is available at https://grad.rutgers.edu/academics/forms.
+Questions about courses eligible for transfer should be directed to the NSGP Curriculum Committee Chair, Dr. Shapses.